chanzuckerberg/open-science/czi-grantees.md

 including obligations to engage in open science practices as well as resources available to support these efforts.

+The following pages consolidate information for grantees in specific programs:
 ## What to expect as a grantee

 ### Communicating with CZI as a grantee